ihh/wikimess/README.md

  * They can however signal their intention, whether honestly or deceptively, by changing their **mood** avatar to one of the four available moods: _happy_, _angry_, _sad_, or _surprised_ (they can upload photos for all four of these).
  * Each Choice has a **name** that is used to identify it.
  * Each Choice has an **intro** that can be as simple as a text string or as complicated as a small self-contained Choose-Your-Own-Adventure story.
 In the latter case, the intro consists of a Directed Acyclic Graph.
 Each node can have the following fields: **text** for what's shown on the card, **left**/**right** for the next node (or **next** if they're both the same), **hint** for the hint that's shown before swiping, **choice** to commit the player to a move on reaching that node, **name**/**goto** to jump around the DAG.
+     * If there is a separate **intro2** field, then a separate intro is shown to player 2; otherwise, they both get the same intro (although text expansions can be used to make them _look_ different).
  * By default the two available Moves in a Choice are just `l` and `r` (for _left_ and _right_), but they can be any text string that can go in a URL.
 There can also be more than two of them; if the intro is just a text string, however, then the Choice will present as a single card with a swipe-left-or-right decision, and so it only makes sense to have two moves in that case.
 For more than two moves it is necessary to set up a more complicated intro (e.g. a decision tree, or DAG, with multiple exit nodes, each of which could correspond to a different move).
  * A Choice may have a time limit (**timeout**).
 The web client will nudge the player towards this time limit by making moves for them.
 Note that, design-wise, it does not make a whole lot of sense to mix time-limited choices with time-unlimited choices in the same game.
 A game should either be asynchronous (all choices time-unlimited), or synchronous (all choices time-limited).
  * A Choice can set game state using the same type of update expressions as an Outcome (see below), and an intro can refer to game state via embedded expressions like `{{ $local1.cash }}` which are treated as JavaScript evals (at least, everything between the curly braces is).